richardvenneman/appsignal-docs/source/elixir/integrations/erlang.html.md

 ## Minutely probe

 Since AppSignal Elixir package `1.10.1` and up a [minutely probe](/elixir/instrumentation/minutely-probes.html) is activated by default.
+Once we detect these metrics we'll add a [magic dashboard](https://blog.appsignal.com/2019/03/27/magic-dashboards.html) to your apps.

 This probe will report the following [metrics](/metrics/custom.html) grouped by `hostname` tag: